-What are the different types of loans for bad credit?
+What different types of loans for bad credit can you get?

 Can you get a bad credit loan?

-How can I find the best loans with bad credit?
+How to find the best loans for bad credit

 What are the drawbacks of loans for poor credit?